 People in some eastern and north-eastern states of the Republic of India, including West Bengal, Tripura, Assam (Barak Valley) and Andaman and Nicobar Islands mainly choose Bengali as their optional subject in UPSC.
-If one is really good in Bengali language and has control over it he can surely score good marks in the subject.
+If one is really good in the Bengali language and has control over it he can surely score good marks in the subject.
 Students should have good writing skills if they choose language subjects as optional.
-Any aspirant with no prior knowledge of Bengali language should not opt it.
-He/She may score well in Paper I which is like general studies but Paper II becomes the eliminating factor if it is not covered exhaustively.
+Any aspirant with no prior knowledge of the Bengali language should not opt for it.
+He/She may score well in Paper I which is like general studies but Paper-II becomes the eliminating factor if it is not covered exhaustively.

 - Literature subjects are less informative.

-- good for who are creative
+- good for who is creative

 - not too difficult to understand

 - to score good marks one should have good writing skill

 How much time does it take to prepare?

 4-5 months, if you study Bengali 12-15 hours per week.
 This should be enough.
 Also, it depends on how much can you recall your graduation concepts.